PLPD Auto Insurance

 Limited protection against lawsuits.

-The reason that PLPD insurance is a requirement in almost every state is because it protects
+Why is PLPD auto insurance a requirement in almost every state?

 To provide a better example